Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-Dowerin's median income among taxpayers was $52,639 in financial year 2022.
-The average income stood at $66,158 during the same period.
-These figures compare to national averages of $57,323 and $71,163 respectively for Rest of WA.
-Based on a Wage Price Index growth of 14.2% since financial year 2022, estimated median income would be approximately $60,114 and average income around $75,552 by September 2025.
-Census data shows household incomes in Dowerin are at the 13th percentile nationally, while personal incomes rank at the 36th percentile.
-The $400 - 799 income bracket dominates with 27.5% of residents (1,093 people), differing from regional patterns where the $1,500 - 2,999 bracket is dominant at 31.1%.
-Housing costs are modest, with 92.9% of income retained, but total disposable income ranks at just the 23rd percentile nationally.
+The Dowerin SA2's income level is slightly above average nationally according to ATO data aggregated by AreaSearch for financial year 2022.
+The median income among taxpayers in Dowerin SA2 is $52,639 and the average income stands at $66,158.
+These figures compare to Rest of WA's median income of $57,323 and average income of $71,163 respectively.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Dowerin SA2 would be approximately $60,114 (median) and $75,552 (average) as of September 2025.
+Census data reveals household incomes in Dowerin SA2 sit at the 13th percentile nationally, while personal income performs better at the 36th percentile.
+The data shows that the $400 - 799 income bracket dominates with 27.5% of residents (1,093 people), differing from regional patterns where the $1,500 - 2,999 bracket dominates with 31.1%.
+Housing costs are modest in Dowerin SA2, with 92.9% of income retained.
+However, total disposable income ranks at just the 22nd percentile nationally.

 Frequently Asked Questions - Income